UIUC-iSchool-DataViz/is445_oauoag_spring2023/week01/lecture01.md

 ---

-## An example: I need a volunteer!
+## An example: Read this next table to yourself!

 notes:
 (This part is a bit of a stunt.
 Sorry.)